mrkhachaturov/tana-tweaks/README.md

 Chrome extension that enhances [Tana.inc](https://tana.inc) and [Tana.pub](https://tana.pub) with useful tweaks — video embeds, UI improvements, and more.

+## Why This Extension?

+Tana has native support for YouTube and Vimeo embeds, but what about everything else?
+Kinescope, Loom, VK Video, Wistia, or your company's video platform won't embed — they just stay as links.

+**Tana Tweaks extends Tana's video support to ANY platform.** Paste a link from Loom, Kinescope, or any other video service, and it automatically transforms into an embedded player — just like YouTube and Vimeo already do.

+Perfect for:
+- 📚 Learning notes with tutorial videos
+- 🎥 Meeting recordings alongside project notes
+- 📖 Course materials in your knowledge base
+- 🎓 Educational content from any platform

 ## Features

 - **Preset Rules** — Built-in support for Kinescope, VK Video, and Wistia (disabled by default)